ALERT: Rowley Law PLLC Is Investigating Proposed Acquisition Of Arch Resources, Inc.

 Date

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Aug.
-21, 2024 (GLOBE NEWSWIRE) -- Rowley Law PLLC is investigating potential securities law violations by Arch Resources, Inc. (NYSE: ARCH) and its board of directors concerning the proposed Acquisition of the company by CONSOL energy Inc. (NYSE: CEIX).
+NEW YORK, Aug.
+23, 2024 /PRNewswire/ -- Rowley Law PLLC is investigating potential securities law violations by Arch Resources, Inc. (NYSE: ARCH ) and its board of directors concerning the proposed Acquisition of the company by CONSOL energy Inc. (NYSE: CEIX ).
 Stockholders will receive 1.326 shares of CONSOL Energy common stock for each share of Arch Resources stock that they hold.
 The transaction is expected to close by the end of the first quarter of 2025.

+If you are a stockholder of Arch Resources, Inc. and are interested in obtaining additional information regarding this investigation, please visit us at:

 Rowley Law PLLC represents shareholders nationwide in class actions and derivative lawsuits in complex corporate litigation.
 For more information about the firm and its attorneys, please visit .